SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 Message broker: **Kafka**.
 Database: **PostgreSQL**, **Redis**.

-To implement the project, it is necessary to write 3 microservices (one for each layer) and deploy them in **Kubernetes**.
+To implement the project, I'll write 3 microservices (one for each layer) and deploy them in **Kubernetes**.

 Business analysts will build BI reports in Data Lens based on the data from CDM.